 To facilitate this, residents formed Birchwood Area Community Land Trust to enable land ownership and to continue the work once Big Local funding ends in 2025.

-bungalows, 5 dormer bungalows and 16 houses.
+The plan is to provide a development of 49 properties consisting of 28 bungalows, 5 dormer bungalows and 16 houses.
 These will be affordable rent properties with the majority being let to the elderly.

 Great care has been taken in ensuring that the design of the site takes into account the existing pathways and pedestrian flows.
 Pathways will be greatly enhanced bringing an additional benefit to the disabled and families with children.
 With a large amount of tree planting planned the whole scheme will fit well in the location.